MOMOKOJin/MOMOKOJin/README.md

 ## 1 boarder :

+1.1 board:
-1.1 it made of a matrix of square ，the size of boarder is custimized , by input number from player .
+it made of a matrix of square ，the size of boarder is custimized , by input number from player .
 The default value of unit in matrix is 0, when the position occuppied by player , it will turn into other value .